Will-Robin/dilution_solver/README.md

   ```

 4. You can either go ahead with the design suggested by the software, or round
-   up the suggested values it gives to make preparation more convenient.
+   up the suggested values it gives to make preparation more convenient and run
+   the script again to get the volumes required for each sample.
 If the
    process fails to suggest a feasible design, consider increasing the upper
    bound of each stock concentration.

 ### Starting from desired concentration ranges

-In this case, we can start with design of experiments (DoE) approaches in
+In this case, we can start with design of experiments (DoE) approaches in the
-`dilution_solver.doe` (see also [PyDOE3](https://github.com/relf/pyDOE3), from
+`dilution_solver.doe` module (see also [PyDOE3](https://github.com/relf/pyDOE3),
-which some of the strategies are derived).
+from which some of the strategies are derived).

 You will have to inspect the DoE functions to see what arguments they accept.
 In
 general, the main thing to supply are high and low limits for the concentrations
 of each component.
 You may also have to supply the number of samples to make,
 or the number of levels to create as required by the selected algorithm.

 The following script creates a Box-Behnken design from some sample limits.
-Note
+Other
+experimental designs are available `dilution_solver.doe` module.
+Note that you
-that you can store the inputs (experiment code, concentration ranges) externally in files and load them in.
+can also store the inputs (experiment code, concentration ranges) externally in files
+and load them in.

+The below code will give a spreadsheet of sample concentrations which can be
+used as input for the section above in selecting stock concentrations and sample
+preparation volumes.

 ```python
 import numpy as np